citusdata/citus-example-ad-analytics/README.md

 `ads`, `clicks` and `impressions` (marked with 🦄).

 We use `ad_id` as the common shard key for the hash distribution, in order to have data for a specific ad colocated on one shard.

+## LICENSE

+Copyright (c) 2016, Citus Data Inc

+Licensed under the MIT license - feel free to incorporate the code in your own projects!